AdrianaV1999/auction-dapp/README.md

 # Auction DApp

 This decentralized application (dApp) enables users to create and participate in **blockchain-based** auctions.
-It is built with **React.js** for the frontend and **Solidity** for smart contract logic on the **Ethereum** blockchain. **MetaMask** is used to connect user's Ethereum accounts and securely authorize transactions. **Web3.js** is used to interact with Ethereum, allowing the frontend to call smart contract functions, read contract data and initiate transactions via MetaMask.
+It is built with **React.js** for the frontend and **Solidity** for smart contract logic on the **Ethereum** blockchain. **MetaMask** is used to connect users' Ethereum accounts and securely authorize transactions. **Web3.js** is used to interact with Ethereum, allowing the frontend to call smart contract functions, read contract data and initiate transactions via MetaMask.
 To send transactions, the user must have a MetaMask account installed in their browser.

 ## Features